Giants vs. Blue Jays Player Props Betting Odds

-Player prop bet options for Bo Bichette and others are available when the Toronto Blue Jays host the San Francisco Giants at Rogers Centre on Wednesday at 7:07 PM ET.
+Player props are available for Bo Bichette and LaMonte Wade Jr, among others, when the Toronto Blue Jays host the San Francisco Giants at Rogers Centre on Thursday at 7:07 PM ET.

 Bet on this matchup or its props with BetMGM!